YohanAugusto/curotec/README.md

 ## TODO

-Properly remove erase the lines when select erase tool.
+Properly way to erase the lines when select erase tool.
 Need more time to make it work as expected.

 ## Getting Started